holgerteichgraeber/academic-kickstart/content/project/capacityexpansion/index.md

 ---
 title: CapacityExpansion
 summary: An extensible, data-driven infrastructure planning tool for energy systems in Julia.
+The main purpose of the package is to provide a simple-to-use generation and transmission capacity extension model that allows to address a diverse set of research questions in the area of energy systems planning.

 tags:
 - Software
 date: "2019-10-27T00:00:00Z"